uvainio/chiplotter/README.md

 To install this package
 -------------------

-- Download Python x,y 2.7 from http://code.google.com/p/pythonxy/wiki/Downloads
+- Download and install newest Python(x,y) 2.7.X.X from http://code.google.com/p/pythonxy/wiki/Downloads

 - Download these macros as a zip file (the little button ZIP up there) and copy them to an empty folder with a nice name.
 E.g. D:/XRDmacros